bomarzoog/Udacity_BlockChain_Developer/project_1/README.md

 ### Installing

+* Make sure that Node.js is installed on your system, for more info on how to install Node.js, please check: `(https://nodejs.dev/en/learn/how-to-install-nodejs/)`

-* Remember if you think you need install any other library you will use
+* Remember if you think you need install any other library you will use :

     npm install <npm_module_name>

 ### Executing program

+#### Starting Program

+1. To run application use the command:

+    `node app.js`

+* You should see in your terminal a message indicating that the server is listening in port 8000:

+    `> Server Listening for port: 8000`

 #### How to test your application functionalities?

-To test your application I recommend you to use POSTMAN, this tool will help you to make the requests to the API.
+To test your application you need to install POSTMAN or Curl to send API requests, also you need Bitcoin-Core or Electrum wallet to sign messages.

 Always is useful to debug your code see what is happening in your algorithm, so I will let you this video for you to check on how to do it >https://www.youtube.com/watch?v=6cOsxaNC06c .
 Try always to debug your code to understand what you are doing.

-1. Run your application using the command `node app.js` You should see in your terminal a message indicating that the server is listening in port 8000:
+1. Run your application using the command `node app.js`
-> Server Listening for port: 8000

 2. To make sure your application is working fine and it creates the Genesis Block you can use POSTMAN to request the Genesis block:
     ![Request: http://localhost:8000/block/0 ](https://s3.amazonaws.com/video.udacity-data.com/topher/2019/April/5ca360cc_request-genesis/request-genesis.png)